Stacked Penalized Logistic Regression for Selecting Views in Multi-View Learning: Simulations

 \subsection{Classification Performance}

-For each replication of each condition from the previous experiment, we generate a test set of size $n = 1000$ and calculate the AUC for each of the three methods.
+For each replication of each of the 12 conditions from the previous experiment, we generate a test set of size $n = 1000$.
+The test set is only used for model evaluation; all model fitting including the selection of tuning parameters is performed using (partitions of) the training set.
+We calculate the AUC on the test set for each of the three methods.
 It can be observed in Figure \ref{fig:e4} that the different methods have a comparable performance when $n = 2000$ and the features from different views are not correlated.
 When $n = 200$, or when the features from different views are correlated, the group lasso obtains a slightly higher median AUC.